Whether you’re training for your first 10km or building up to a PB attempt, completing the right sessions is critical to your success on the day.

 Recovery: None — Run Hard!

-These 10km sessions are a great way to mix up your training in the lead-up to your next race.
+The truth is, there is no magic session or best 10k workout to do in a lead up to the race, it’s all about variety and varied stimulus.
+These 10k sessions. are a great way to mix up your training in the lead-up to your next race.
 Want more support?
 An online running coach or running group is a great way to take your training to the next level.